 The fewer choices are actually a benefit to the high handicapper as it gives more control and less confusion.
 Hit this wedge in the sweet spot and get a true flight, good spin and hold the green.

 Bob Vokey and his team have earned a trusted reputation for innovation, design, and quality.
-The Titleist Vokey SM 7 is widely considered the best overall wedge on the market.
+The Titleist Vokey SM 7 is widely considered one of the best overall wedges on the market.
 It is a popular and well-loved wedge choice for many good reasons.

 What makes the SM 7 special is the placement of the center of gravity which has been brought higher and forward.
 This improves the trajectory and distance and gives better spin control.
 This is achieved by adding tungsten to the toe and lengthening the hosel.